The data meeting point for the whole sports ecosystem

 Use cases leveraging data in the sport ecosystem are already well defined, from informing athletes performances to strategies and sponsoring opportunities, the sport tech is a massive contributor to the data economy.
 Driven by players, sponsors, clubs, federations, leagues, retailers, brands, and event planners, to name a few, the sport ecosystem holds promises to unlock new perspectives of data value by entering a whole new level of data circulation.

-In their journey towards a more digital business, sport organizations produce and use large quantities of data to analyze and enhance performances, measure players’ health, improve sport-addicted consumers and fans experiences, or to generate new revenue streams commercializing data.
+In their journey towards a more digital business, sport organizations produce and use large quantities of data to analyze and enhance performances, measure players’ health, improve sport-addicted consumers and fans experiences.

 On average, football generates more than 3.5 million data points per match and 500 Gb of data are collected during a unique F1 race.
 However, the whole value chain can take advantage of a rich opportunity by de-isolating sports data and processing it better.
 Tapping into the unused potential of data through improved data circulation equips organizations to generate ever-increasing value from data.